rishikakiran/WorldExplorer/README.md

 # WorldExplorer
-## Problem Statement
+## Problem Description
-1. Build a system to search for country and list matching countries, show details of a selected country and bookmark favourite country.
+1. To build a system to search for country and list matching countries, show details of a selected country and bookmark favourite country.
+See screenshots in `documentation.docx`.

 ## To Run the application